sampsyo/home/_drafts/opengl.md

 ## Stringly Typed Binding Boilerplate

-If string-wrapped shader code is OpenGL's initial investment in pain, then it collects fantastic pain dividends in the CPU--GPU communication interface.
+If string-wrapped shader code is OpenGL's principal investment in pain, then it collects its pain dividends via the CPU--GPU communication interface.

 Check out those variables `position` and `phase` in the vertex and fragment shaders, respectively.
 The `in` and `uniform` qualifiers mean they're parameters that come from the CPU.
 To use those parameters, the first step is to [look up *location* handles][tgl-locs] for each variable:

 ```c